mediafinger/rabbitmq_presentation/PITCHME.md

 +++
 ### Logging / Metrics

 Typical fire and forget use case.
-Losing some of the many millions of messages won't affect the system, but slow message handling would.
+Losing some of the many millions of messages won't affect the system.

+Slow message handling would affect the system.
 Choose the _fastest publishing and consumption methods_ without guarantees.

 +++
 ### SMS-TAN / Email notifications